 Eat plenty of fruits, vegetables and whole grains.
 Fruits and vegetables are packed with nutrients and phytochemicals (plant chemicals) that fight cancer.
 Eat at least 2½ cups of fruits and vegetables per day.
 The more the better.
 Avoid processed meats, such as bacon, hot dogs and salami; these have nitrates that have been linked to cancer.
 Limit red meat consumption to two servings or fewer per week.

 Limit alcohol intake.
 Alcohol increases the risk of mouth, throat, esophagus, liver, breast and colon cancers.
 Women should limit intake to one drink per day, and men, two drinks.
 A drink equals 12 ounces of beer, 5 ounces of wine or 1.5 ounces of liquor.

 Be physically active and maintain a healthy weight.
-Obesity and physical inactivity cause about 25 to 30 percent of the major cancers in the United States, including breast, colon, uterine, pancreas, gallbladder, kidney and esophagus cancers.
+Obesity and physical inactivity cause about 18% of the major cancers in the United States, including breast, colon, uterine, pancreas, gallbladder, kidney and esophagus cancers.
 To meet activity guidelines, experts suggest moving at least 30 minutes per day and maintaining a body mass index of 18.5 to 24.9.

 Wear sunscreen and protect your skin.
 Skin cancer is the most common type of cancer diagnosed.
 Protecting your skin from excessive sun exposure can prevent most skin cancers.

 Wear sunscreen with an SPF (sun protection factor) of at least 15.

 Avoid strong mid-day sun.